Information Technology Policies

 Bowdoin places a strong emphasis on integrating technology into your academic and social experience.
 Upon arrival, students have access to the latest tools, informed consultants, and focused training to take full advantage of Bowdoin’s technical resources.
 Remember that many of your classmates may already know the answer to your questions.
 Ask them first, it is a great way to get to know someone.
-If you still have questions, Bowdoin’s Help Desk is available with extended hours throughout the week.
+If you still have questions, Bowdoin’s Service Desk is available with extended hours throughout the week.

 Other services that IT provides include technical, design, editorial, and project development consulting.
 IT is constantly exploring technology trends while also adopting the best solutions in business and higher education to deliver easily accessible, cost effective, secure, stable technology services over one of the fastest campus-wide gigabit networks in the nation.